The application process is now closed. We look forward to reopening the internship in the fall, once our current fellow completes the program.

 Summer Internship/Fellowship: This is a potential two-year fellowship to be awarded to one student.
 The selected fellow will be a paid summer intern with the Indianapolis office of Bose McKinney & Evans between the student’s first and second years of law school.
 If the fellow is an evening/part-time student, the opportunity may be extended through the summers between the student’s second and third years of law school.
-The fellow will be considered for an additional year of scholarship and for a paid summer internship upon successful completion of the first summer internship and compliance with grade point average expectations.
+The fellow will be considered for an additional year of scholarship and for a paid summer internship upon successful completion of the first summer internship and compliance with class ranking expectations.
 The fellowship intern is eligible to be considered for full-time employment as an associate at Bose McKinney & Evans upon graduation.
 However, there is no guarantee of a position.

 Mentoring: Upon selection and acceptance, the fellow will be paired with a mentor from Bose McKinney & Evans.
 Additionally, the fellow will be required to participate in a minimum of two additional formal and/or informal firm networking events, as agreed upon by the firm and the fellow.
 The mentorship and networking sessions are designed to offer supplemental guidance to the fellow and to better assist with integration into the firm upon the start of the summer internship.